nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Talent Manager requests to list all events.
-2. System retrieves and displays all events in chronological order.
+2. TalentHub retrieves and displays all events in chronological order.

    Use case ends.